Doctor (title): India

-The usage by pharmacists is legally disputed, while the Supreme Court of India has ruled against the use of the title as a prefix by physiotherapists.
+The usage by pharmacists is legally disputed,.
+There is also ambiguity over the use of "Dr." as a prefix by physiotherapists.
+In September 2025, this use was formally banned by the Directorate General of Health Services, but this ban was rescinded on the following day.

 Indonesia

 The Indonesian titles "dr." is used in front of the name of medical doctor who holds a specification as general practitioner, also when the doctor already holds his specialization to ___, such as "Sp.THT" or "Spesialis Telinga, Hidung, Tenggorokan" (ENT or Ear, Nose, and Throat Specialist).

 Dr. is used in front of the name as the title "Doktor" for doctorate title, the same level as PhD title.

 Pakistan

 In Pakistan, the title of Doctor (Dr.) can be used by PhD degree holders as well as medical, dental, optometry and veterinary doctors with MBBS, BDS, OD and DVM degrees respectively.
 Usage by physiotherapists DPT degree respectively is disputed, with the Pakistan Medical and Dental Council saying they should not use the title, but the Pharmacy Council of Pakistan (the regulatory body for pharmacists) and the Higher Education Commission permitting and encouraging its use.